guiuiy/cse15l-lab-reports/lab1.md

       [user@sahara ~]$ ls lecture1/messages
       en-us.txt  es-mx.txt  no.txt  zh-cn.txt
       ```
-3. When I used the `ls` command with a file as the argument, it showed me the relative path I passed that I specified only if the file was inside the directory I was in.
-If the file was not, I needed to give it a proper relative path or it would give me an error.
+5. When I used the `ls` command with a file as the argument, it showed me the relative path I passed that I specified only if the file was inside the directory I was in.
+If the file was not, I needed to give it a proper relative path or it it would say that it cannot access the file, error.

+      Working directory: /home/lecture1
       ```
-      [user@sahara ~]$ cd lecture1
       [user@sahara ~/lecture1]$ ls no.txt
       ls: cannot access 'no.txt': No such file or directory [user@sahara ~/lecture1]$ ls messages/no.txt
       messages/no.txt
-      [user@sahara ~/lecture1]$ cd messages
+      ```
+      Working directory: /home/lecture1/messages
+      ```
       [user@sahara ~/lecture1/messages]$ ls no.txt
       no.txt
       ```